 This bill aims to enhance the regulation surrounding assistance animals in North Dakota by amending existing definitions and establishing new requirements for health care providers and sellers of assistance animals.
 It modifies the definition of "assistance animal" to include animals that provide therapeutic emotional support, while also clarifying the definition of "service animal."
 The bill introduces new terms such as "health care provider," "health care services," and "therapeutic relationship," which outline the necessary qualifications and responsibilities of health care providers when documenting an individual's need for an assistance animal.

-Additionally, the bill sets forth strict guidelines for health care providers, requiring them to conduct thorough assessments and maintain a therapeutic relationship with individuals before issuing documentation for assistance animals.
-It also mandates that sellers of assistance animals provide clear written notices to buyers, indicating that the animals do not possess the training required for service animals and are not entitled to the same legal rights.
+Additionally, the bill establishes strict guidelines for health care providers regarding the documentation of an individual's need for an assistance animal, including requirements for in-person evaluations and the maintenance of a therapeutic relationship.
+It also mandates that sellers of assistance animals provide written notice to buyers, clarifying that these animals do not have the same rights as service animals.
 Violations of these provisions can result in penalties ranging from infractions to class B misdemeanors, ensuring accountability in the certification and sale of assistance animals.

 Statutes affected: INTRODUCED: 25-13-01.1